Ancient River

-Currently Barreto is living in London and Cordova is based in Austin, Texas but this distance hasn't impacted their productivity.
-Ancient River have eight releases.
+Currently Barreto is living in Los Angeles and Cordova is based in Detroit but this distance hasn't impacted their productivity.
+Ancient River has eight releases.
 Keeper of the Dawn released on April 14, 2015 was inspired by the Italian horror films of writer/director Dario Argento together with one of the duo's favourite musicians, David Axelrod.
 Following its release, the band toured North America for 51 shows.

 In June 2015, Ancient River joined forces with London director, writer and actor Xevi Soler to produce a music video for their track Stay With Me.
 This was the soundtrack to Soler's short film Golem.

 NME featured Ancient River in their "Under the Radar" section on July 18, 2015.